SMS vs MMS: What's the Difference?

 • SMS does not require an internet connection or cellular data, ensuring deliverability even when internet connectivity is impaired and allowing you to communicate with your audience anytime, anywhere

-Advantages of MMS vs SMS
+Cons of SMS

 The advantages of using MMS to communicate with your audience include: